pact-foundation/pact-js/README.md

           // (3) add interactions to the Mock Server, as many as required .then(() => {
             provider.addInteraction({
+              // The 'state' field specifies a "Provider State"
               state: 'i have a list of projects',
               uponReceiving: 'a request for projects',
               withRequest: {